Free energy and equilibrium states for families of interval maps: Piecewise preliminaries

 \section{Piecewise preliminaries}

-\begin{lemma} Given a piecewise-monotone map $f$, without the running assumption that each $I_j$ is open, the following holds.
-Any positive-entropy measure $\mu \in \M_f$ must have $\mu(J(f)) = 1$. \end{lemma} \begin{proof} To show this, note first that $\mu$ is ergodic with positive entropy.
+\begin{lemma} Given a piecewise-monotone map $f$, each positive-entropy measure $\mu \in \M_f$ must have $\mu(J(f)) = 1$. \end{lemma} \begin{proof} To show this, note first that $\mu$ is ergodic with positive entropy.
 Hence it must be non-atomic, so any countable set has measure zero.
 Moreover, $\mu$ is invariant so almost every point is recurrent.
 It suffices, therefore, to show that almost every point is accumulated on both sides by points from $\cup_{n\geq 0} f^{-n}(\E)$.
-We can, moreover, assume $I$ is open.
+Recall that $J(f)$ and $\E$ were defined in \S\ref{sec:EandJ}.

 Consider the set It is an open set, so its connected components consist of a countable number of intervals.
 Note that $E$ is forward-invariant, $f(E) \subset E$.
 Fix some connected component $E_j$ of $E$.
 If $f^n(E_j) \cap E_j \ne \emptyset$ for some $n >0$, then $f^n(E_j) \subset E_j$.
 Either some iterate of $f$ is not defined anywhere on $E_j$ or all iterates are defined and homeomorphic on $E_j$.
-Either way, it follows from ergodicity (measures in $\M_f$ are ergodic), invariance and positive entropy that $\mu(E_j) = 0$.
-The boundary points of the components $E_j$ form a countable set, so they have measure zero.
+Either way, it follows from ergodicity, invariance and positive entropy that $\mu(E_j) = 0$.
+The boundary points of the components $E_j$ form a countable set, therefore with measure zero.
 Let $E_*$ be the union of the closures of the connected components of $E$.
-Thus $I\setminus E_* $ has full measure.
+Thus $I\setminus (E_* \cup \partial I) $ has full measure.
 But this is exactly the set of points accumulated on both sides by points from $\cup_{n\geq 0} f^{-n}(\E)$.
 We conclude that almost every point is in $J(f)$. \end{proof}

 Uniqueness of equilibrium measures will rely on the following rather general lemma.
 Its proof is very similar to that of Lemma~5.2 of \cite{Dob08}.
 Here we assume transitivity; in the setting of \cite{Dob08}, ergodicity was assumed, giving transitivity on a set of full measure.